Stellantis N.V. (STLA) Shares Up Despite Recent Market Volatility

 Is It Worth Investing in Stellantis N.V.
 (NYSE: STLA) Right Now?

 Stellantis N.V.
-(NYSE: STLA) has a higher price-to-earnings ratio of 3.76x compared to its average ratio, Analysts have varying views on the stock, with 19 analysts rating it as a “buy,” 2 rating it as “overweight,” 4 as “hold,” and 0 as “sell.”
+(NYSE: STLA) has a price-to-earnings ratio that is above its average at 3.02x.
+Opinions on the stock are mixed, with 19 analysts rating it as a “buy,” 2 as “overweight,” 4 as “hold,” and 0 as “sell.”

 Sponsored

-The average price suggested by analysts for STLA is $22.77, which is $1.71 above the current market price.
-The public float for STLA is 2.16B, and currently, shorts hold a 1.02% of that float.
-The average trading volume for STLA on March 24, 2023 was 5.59M shares.
+The average price predicted for Stellantis N.V.
+(STLA) by analysts is $22.80, which is $2.75 above the current market price.
+The public float for STLA is 2.14B, and at present, short sellers hold a 1.17% of that float.
+On March 28, 2023, the average trading volume of STLA was 5.56M shares.

 STLA’s Market Performance

-The stock of Stellantis N.V.
-(STLA) has seen a 1.40% increase in the past week, with a 0.52% rise in the past month, and a 23.38% gain in the past quarter.
-The volatility ratio for the week is 1.92%, and the volatility levels for the past 30 days are at 1.85% for STLA.
-The simple moving average for the last 20 days is -2.11% for STLA stock, with a simple moving average of 20.16% for the last 200 days.
+STLA stock saw a decrease of 3.54% in the past week, with a monthly decline of -0.06% and a quarterly a decrease of 26.51%.
+The volatility ratio for the week is 1.90%, and the volatility levels for the last 30 days are 1.79% for Stellantis N.V.
+(STLA).
+The simple moving average for the last 20 days is -0.70% for STLA stock, with a simple moving average of 21.35% for the last 200 days.

 Stock Fundamentals for STLA